xoidlabs/xoid/docs/recipes/grabbing-refs.md

 ### Grabbing other refs

-The term "ref" doesn't need to stop at element refs.
+The term "ref" doesn't need to stop at DOM element references.
 The same coding style, and thus the same concept can be used to grab events or other things.

 ```js
 const $event = create<MouseEvent>() // Atom<MouseEvent | undefined>